gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy and Mope were sitting down to chai with Learned Shudarga.
 Noxy had no idea what to say to the spry middle-aged woman who handed her a cup and apologized for it not being freshly made.
-The most infamous scholar in the Ninety Kingdoms looked perfectly ordinary.
+The most infamous scholar in the Regimental Kingdoms looked perfectly ordinary.
 Her hair was cut so close to her dark scalp that it was hard to tell how much gray there was.
 She wore a jade stud in one ear and a matching stud in the opposite nostril,